vszakats/hb/contrib/gtwvw/doc/intro.en.md

 Additionally, some aspects of current GTWVW may not be accepted as a *good practice* by other developers.
 For example, I am using Windows native controls (toolbar, statusbar, scrollbar) which are intentionally avoided by GTWVT.
-At best, it is because I can't give a convincing arguments.
+At best, it is because I cannot give a convincing arguments.
 At worst, it is really a bad design of mine... :-)

 Well, frankly speaking my design decisions are driven by my actual need to port my